nicolodiamante/chatty/README.md

 #### GPT-4

-To use GPT-4, you must [join the waitlist][gpt-4-wwaitlist].
-Once registered, you will receive a confirmation email.
-After that, you will receive an invitation to use the GPT-4 API.
-Once you're eligible to use it, you'll see the GPT-4 template option for testing in the playground backend.
-Otherwise, if you don't have the qualifications, you should use the GPT-3.5-Turbo model instead.
+This shortcut is primarily programmed to operate on the GPT-4 model by default.
+When we compare the operations of GPT-4 model with the GPT-3.5 model, there is little to distinguish between them in terms of performance for relatively straightforward tasks.
+However, the GPT-4 model outperforms the previous versions, especially when encountering complex reasoning scenarios.
+If you wish to access the GPT-4-serviced API, it's crucial to note that this privilege is limited to APIs with a history of successful transactions.
+If an API isn't eligible to run on the GPT-4 model, for instance, if it doesn't meet ChatGPT-4's qualification criteria, it's recommended to default to the GPT-3.5-Turbo model.
+If you're looking to explore the various subscription packages, you can review the available options [here][open-ai-prices].

 #### DAN Mode

-Like humans, AI has a dark side.
-The Do Anything Now (DAN) Mode enables SiriGPT to act in ways outside the usual AI rules and regulations, resulting in content that may not comply with OpenAI guidelines bringing up inaccuracy and offensiveness. **Therefore, it is recommended to use DAN wisely and responsibly.**
+Just as humans have a dark side, so does AI.
+The Do Anything Now (DAN) Mode empowers SiriGPT to perform actions beyond its typical AI guidelines, potentially leading to breaches of OpenAI standards, with issues of inaccuracy and offensiveness arising. **Consequently, it's advised to use DAN in a thoughtful and responsible manner.**

 #### Siri

-If you encounter an issue with Siri where it states it is "having trouble connecting to the network" or "try again in a little while", the cause may be an unreliable Wi-Fi or cellular signal.
-Currently, offline mode is not available for Siri—it works by sending data to Apple servers—so an error between your device and the server could result in the inability of Siri to work.
-Additionally, the overloads on the OpenAI servers can cause SiriGPT (aka Siri) to have trouble providing long responses.
+If you come across Siri stating "having trouble connecting to the network" or asking to "try again in a little while", the problem might be due to an unstable Wi-Fi or cellular signal.
+As Siri does not have an offline mode and operates by sending data to Apple servers, any issue between your device and the server may disrupt Siri's functionality.
+Also, if the OpenAI servers, which support SiriGPT (also known as Siri), are overwhelmed, it could potentially compromise Siri's ability to provide lengthy responses.

 Try these steps to troubleshoot the issue: